HELP FOR PARENTS WITH CHILDREN WHO HAVE ASPERGERS/HIGH-FUNCTIONING AUTISM

-With Aspergers, the brain seems unable to balance the senses appropriately.
-It is common for an Aspergers youngster to have sensory problems.
-He may be hypoactive (low sensitivity) or hyper-reactive (high sensitivity) or lack the ability to combine the senses.
+With Aspergers and High Functioning Autism (HFA), the brain seems unable to balance the senses appropriately.
+It's common for these youngsters to have sensory problems.
+They may be hypo-active (low sensitivity) or hyper-reactive (high sensitivity) or lack the ability to combine the senses.

-Aspergers kids often have a "fight or flight" response to sensation.
+Aspergers and HFA kids often have a "fight or flight" response to sensation.
 This condition is called "sensory defensiveness" and may be diagnosed as a "sensory processing disorder."
-They can be sensitive to many things (e.g., the noise hair clippers make, the sensation of cutting hair, feeling loose hairs on their body, seeing hair fall on their clothing or the floor, etc.).
-When Aspergers kid’s perceptions are accurate, they can learn from what they see, feel, or hear.
+These children can be sensitive to many things (e.g., the noise hair clippers make, the sensation of cutting hair, feeling loose hairs on their body, seeing hair fall on their clothing or the floor, etc.).
+When their perceptions are accurate, they can learn from what they see, feel, or hear.
 On the other hand, if sensory information is faulty, their experiences of the world can be confusing.
-Many kids with Aspergers are highly attuned or even painfully sensitive to certain sounds, textures, tastes, and smells.
+Many young people with Aspergers and HFA are highly attuned - or even painfully sensitive - to certain sounds, textures, tastes, and smells.

-Here are some proven strategies that will facilitate your Aspergers child getting an anxiety-free haircut:
+Here are some proven strategies that will facilitate your Aspergers or HFA child getting an anxiety-free haircut:

 2. At home, find opportunities to teach daily living skills, particularly hygiene and grooming.
 For example, your youngster may learn how to: